Seedstars/reactnative-backend-base/README.md

-# MileFriend Maintenance Backend Project
+# Mobile App Base Project (Backend)

-This repository includes a boilerplate project for React Native applications used for Seedstars Labs.
+This repository includes a boilerplate project for backend to be used by React Native applications built in Seedstars Labs.

+Download the React Native app here: https://github.com/seedstars/reactnative-mobile-app-base

 ## Readme Notes